p314dO/Hacker-AI-N8N/README.md

 sudo docker compose up -d
 ```

-3) - Verify is executing
+3) - Verify that it is running
 ```
 sudo docker ps
 ```